nqubekoh/Barrows/README.md

 make sure you install python 64 bit, or if you decide to install 32bit you must then install django 32 bit

+to install django using cmd
+open cmd, change directory to the folder named "Barrows/django" write command "pip install django==2.2.0"

 restart the pc after installing python

 open cmd, change directory to the folder named "Barrows/django"